miknab/EuclidEmulator2/README.md

   - definition of several cosmologies through a parameter file </li>
   - definition of a cosmology through a CLASS or CAMB parameter file </li>
 * results are written to output file

 * Python wrapper
+* Cosmology defined via parameter dictionary
+* Can output in custom k-range with extrapolation outside default range

 For a more extensive list of functionalities please the list of possible command line parameters shown [below](#building-and-installation).
+See the example jupyter notebook for details on running the python wrapper.

 ## Features yet to be implemented
 * resolution correction emulator
-* allow customization of output <i>k</i> modes

 ## Quick start
 ### Prerequisites